Dingle Way – 5 Days (Easy)

 Behind are views of Ventry Harbour and south are some amazing views of the Ring of Kerry and Valentia Island.
 Ahead, the Dingle Way opens up to Slea Head and the Blasket Islands.
 Beyond this is America!
 You will stay overnight in Dunquin.

 Distance: 16.3 km/10.2 miles, Ascent: 390 m/1070 ft, Approximate walking time: 4/5 hours

 - DAY 3 / DUNQUIN TO BALLYFERRITER

-- A visit to the Blasket Island Interpretative Centre is recommended, to grasp the harshness of life on the islands, until the last inhabitants resettled on the mainland in 1953.
-Other than fishing, and sheep farming on the windblown hills, there is little else to maintain the local communities.
+We recommend a visit to the Blasket Island Interpretative Centre to learn about the harshness of life on the islands.
+The last inhabitants resettled on the mainland in 1953.
+Other than fishing and sheep farming on the windblown hills, there is little else in this area to maintain the local communities.
 The route follows the Norse named Smerwick Harbour and a detour takes you to Dun an Oir, the Fort of Gold where Italian and Spaniard soldiers were besieged by troops of Elizabeth Ist in 1580.
-Ballydavid is a thriving fishing harbour and a Gaelic speaking community.
-Distance: 16 km, Ascents: 250 m Approximate walking time: 4/5 hrs Overnight Ballyferriter

 - DAY 4 / BALLYFERRITER VILLAGE TO CUAS